unmono/pdf-stickers/README.md

 - specify how many stickers should be placed across(horizontaly on) the page
 - specify how many stickers should be placed down(vertically on) the page
 - specify the size of a page
-- specify the gap between stickers if needed
+- specify the margins around each sticker if needed.
+Can be negative.
 - allow or disallow it to rotate a page when its original ratio is violated in the chosen layout
 - pick files individually or import all .pdf files from selected directories